kohi-samy/KrakenFlexDemo/README.md

 1. `GET /outages` which returns all outages in our system
 2. `GET /site-info/norwich-pear-tree` which returns specific information about a site - norwich-pear-tree
 3. `POST /site-outages/norwich-pear-tree` which expects outages for a specific site <norwich-pear-tree> to be posted to it

+Request Object to the POST call is:
+   Filters out any outages that began before `2022-01-01T00:00:00.000Z` or don't have an ID that is in the list of devices in the site information, and remaining outages, enhanced by attaching the display name of the device in the site information to each appropriate outage.

+You can test this using Postman or hit it via swagger.